July is ‘National Lost Pet Prevention Month’ and serves as a vital reminder to make sure people take the proper steps so they don’t lose their pets.

 If your lost cat shows up at a shelter or veterinarian’s office, they can immediately scan them for the rice-sized microchip placed directly under the skin.
 It’s completely painless for cats to get, and they’ll go their entire lives not even knowing it’s there.

 One quick injection can save you the hassle of having to worry that your cat has no identification.
-Legally, this can also help if someone steals your cat, as you can prove you are their rightful owner.
+Legally, this can also help if someone steals your cat, as you can prove you are their rightful pet parent.

 2. Have Documentation Ready